vncntt/vncntt.github.io/now.md

 permalink: /now/
 ---

-# What I'm Doing Now (updated 6/13)
+# What I'm Doing Now (updated 6/22)

-- Preparing for IOAI 2024
+- Grinding for IOAI 2024
-- Staying at a London house for a month
+- Staying in London for a month
-- Getting cracked at bjj
+- Training 5 days a week for my first bjj competition